ugvey4/fan-news/README.md

 # How to use

-> pip install -r requirements.txt\n
+> pip install -r requirements.txt

 > python3 main.py